Teckdegen/stellaai/README.md

 - Node.js 18+ installed
 - A Groq API key (get one at https://console.groq.com)
+- A Google Gemini API key (get one at https://aistudio.google.com)
 - A Stacks private key for deployment

 ## Getting Started